 A survey of structure, classification, ecology, evolution, and physiology of the major groups of invertebrate animals.
-(Field trips
+(Field trips are sometimes scheduled outside the regular class period.)
+Prerequisites: BIOL 117 and BIOL 119.
+Credits: 4(3-3) Offered every spring

 BIOL 242 Biology of Vertebrates